arnavkumar1607-zz/mbmanagerbackend/README.md

 Once the Database and the tables are ready.
 Please follow below procedures to run the backend :

 1. Keep MYSQL Database running
-2. Open BACKEND Project and run command 'npm start' , it will run on port 5000.
+2. Open BACKEND Project and run command 'npm install' & then 'npm start' , it will run on port 5000.
 3. Keep the server running.
 4. Run front end.